Are you looking for a home remedy to lose weight? Follow these 7 simple, do-able steps and you’ll be back on track before you know it.

 3. Track Your Food

 I’m a firm believer that keeping a food log is one of the best ways to lose weight.
-This can be tracking calories, such as with My Fitness Pal and similar apps or counting points with Weight Watchers.
+This can be tracking calories, such as with My Fitness Pal and similar apps, or counting points with Weight Watchers.

 Becky and I run a program called Faithful Finish Lines for Christian weight loss and we teach women to track as part of the program.
 We even encourage our members to pre-track which means planning what they will eat the next day.
+Faithful Finish Lines is one of the best home remedies to lose weight.

 If you are currently working from home or home all day, consider having eating windows during your day when you allow yourself to eat, or “kitchen open/kitchen closed” times.
 This creates more structure and helps you not graze on snacks all day.